-CBAC is a non-bank, non-profit, "mission-based" lender that provides loans ranging from $1,000 to $250,000 directly and in partnership with other lenders in our target market area, which includes the Counties of Atlantic, Burlington, Cape May, Camden, Cumberland, Gloucester, and Salem in New Jersey, and in Philadelphia, Pennsylvania.
+Cooperative Business Assistance Corporation (CBAC) is a non-profit, "mission-based," non-bank lender that provides loans ranging from $1,000 to $250,000 directly and in partnership with other lenders in our target market area.
+Our target market area includes the Counties of Atlantic, Burlington, Cape May, Camden, Cumberland, Gloucester, and Salem in New Jersey, and Philadelphia, Pennsylvania.
 We also provide training and technical assistance in support of our loans to help small businesses start, grow, and succeed.

 What if I need assistance with my existing loan or application?